 Prompt, consistently on-time, arrival to school is an important asset to a child's development.
 Children must be encouraged to be on time for all classes and events.
 If a student is tardy to school, he/she must report to the school office first.

-Excessive tardiness may result in serious consequences for the student, including: Becoming ineligible for academic recognitions/awards; Denial of field trip opportunities.
+Excessive tardiness may result in serious consequences for the student.

 A student is considered tardy if not in the classroom by 7:45 AM.